 We love fruit and know it’s good for us, but is fruit good for our pups too?
 Some fruits are safe and even beneficial to dogs to help them digest and receive nutrients they wouldn’t otherwise.
 Just remember — everything in moderation!
 Fruits need to be secondary to your pooch’s main dish of meats and other proteins.
 If you want healthy alternatives to commercial pet treats, these are our top picks for dog-friendly fruits!

-Safe fruits for dogs
+Safe Fruits for Dogs

 - Watermelon is everyone’s favorite hot-weather snack — and your pooch will love it too.
 It’s perfectly safe for your pup because it’s made up of 92% water, making it really great for hydration.
 It’s also a good source of vitamins and potassium.
 Just make sure you don’t feed your furry friend the seeds or the rind.
+Check out these dog-safe DIY Watermelon Pupsicles for the warmer days!

 - Cantaloupe is fantastic for your canine’s eyesight.
 Plus they’re loaded with vitamins and help reduce your dog’s risk of cancer.
 This is one fruit salad staple you can sneak under the table.